eyaget/academic-kickstart2/content/project/SecSES/index.md

 ---
 title: Secure Smart Energy Systems
-summary: Enforcing Memory-Safety in Critical Infrastructures.
+summary: Authentication and authorization of privacy-sensitive data for an energy box in a smart home gateway.
 tags:
 - SecSES
 date: "2013-06-20T00:00:00Z"